-OPA #84 July 14/00 13.1 General 13.1.1 The City shall approve residential development which contributes to the supply of an appropriate range of residential unit types.
+July 14/00 13.1 General 13.1.1 The City shall approve residential development which contributes to the supply of an appropriate range of residential unit types.
 13.1.2 In reviewing residential developments, regard shall be had for the provision of housing relative to the housing needs of the City's residents.
 13.1.3 The City may, within its financial capabilities, become directly involved in the supply of housing through land acquisition, development and disposal.
 13.1.4 Deleted.
 OPA #84 July 14/00 13.1.5 Deleted.
 Min.
 Mod. #19 Nov.
 4/87 13.1.6 Mobile homes may be considered as an alternative residential development to satisfy the demand for both low and moderately-priced housing and smaller dwelling units for senior citizens and singles households.
 OPA #125 13.1.7 In order to provide an adequate amount of residential development Dec.
 3/08 and redevelopment lands for projected demographic and housing market requirements the City will: Maintain at all times at least a ten year supply of lands that a) can accommodate residential needs through intensification, redevelopment and designated growth areas. b) Maintain at all times at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans.
-OPA #125 13.1.8 The City shall permit the creation of two self-contained accessory Dec.
-3/08 dwelling units on lands designated to permit single detached dwellings, semi-detached dwellings, street townhouse dwellings, or accessory OPA #180 Dec.
-17/12 structures in accordance with the applicable Zoning By-law regulations and the following provisions: OPA #214 Sept.
-22/20 .1 Adequate parking is provided on site for both the principal dwelling and the accessory dwelling unit; .2 Adequate municipal services (sewer and water) are provided to the accessory dwelling units, to the satisfaction of the City's Public Works Commission; .3 Access to parks, amenities, and transit is readily available;
+OPA #125 13.1.8 The City shall permit the creation of a self-contained second unit Dec.
+3/08 dwelling on lands designated to permit single detached dwellings, semi-detached dwellings, street townhouse dwellings, or accessory OPA #180 Dec.
+17/12 structures in accordance with the applicable zoning bylaw regulations and the following provisions: .1 Adequate parking is provided on site for both the principal dwelling and the second unit dwelling; .2 Adequate municipal services (sewer and water) are provided to the second unit dwelling, to the satisfaction of the City's Public Works Commission; .3 Access to parks, amenities, and transit is readily available;

-- .4 Accessory dwelling units shall be in compliance with the Building Code and/or Fire Code, and Property Standards Bylaw; - .5 Accessory dwelling units shall not be permitted in the basement of any new or existing residential dwelling units on all lands delineated as 'Special Policy Area 1', 'Special Policy Area 2', and 'Floodway Policy Area' on Schedule 4-1 Community Health and Safety: Floodplain; - .6 Accessory Dwelling Units shall be registered with the Building Department; and - .7 Applications for accessory dwelling units shall be submitted with the required fee in accordance with the City's Fee Schedule Bylaw, as amended.
+- .4 Second unit dwellings shall be in compliance with the Building Code and/or Fire Code, and Property Standards Bylaw; - .5 Second unit dwellings shall not be permitted in the basement of any new or existing residential dwelling units on all lands delineated as 'Special Policy Area 1', 'Special Policy Area 2', and 'Floodway Policy Area' on Schedule 4-1 Community Health and Safety: Floodplain; - .6 Second unit dwellings shall be registered with the Building Department; and - .7 Applications for second unit dwellings shall be submitted with the required fee in accordance with the City's Fee Schedule Bylaw, as amended.